Linear multistep methods with repeated global Richardson extrapolation: Convergence analysis

-\begin{rem} In \cite[Theorem 4.1]{ZDFGH}, the authors did not explicitly reference a result that guarantees the existence of an asymptotic expansion of the global error for Runge--Kutta methods, on which expansion their proof is based.
-One such classical theorem for one-step methods is due to Gragg (1964); for a modern treatment, see, e.g., \cite[Section II.8, Theorem 8.1]{hairernorsettwanner}. \end{rem} Many LMMs satisfy assumptions \boxed{a2} and \boxed{a4}.
+Many LMMs satisfy the assumptions \boxed{a2} and \boxed{a4} of Theorem \ref{convergencethm}.
 In particular, all AB and AM methods satisfy \boxed{a4} (since, for any of these methods, the only non-zero eigenvalue of the corresponding matrix \eqref{Amatrixdef} is $1$ with algebraic multiplicity $1$), and one directly checks that each BDF$k$ method also satisfies \boxed{a4}.
-Therefore, we have the following convergence result. \begin{cor} According to Theorem \ref{convergencethm}, the convergence of the sequences obtained by applying any of the LMMs \begin{itemize} \item AB$k$ (with $k\ge 2$ steps), \item AM$k$ (with $k \ge 2$ steps), or \item BDF$k$ (with $2\le k\le 6$ steps) \end{itemize} to problem \eqref{ODE} can be accelerated by using formulae \eqref{egyszeresRE}--\eqref{haromszorosRE}. \end{cor} These combined methods will be referred to as AB$k$-RGRE, AM$k$-RGRE, and BDF$k$-RGRE in general, and AB$k$-$\ell$GRE, AM$k$-$\ell$GRE, and BDF$k$-$\ell$GRE in particular (where $\ell$ is the number of RE applications appearing in $r_n^{[\ell]}(h)$ in \eqref{egyszeresRE}--\eqref{haromszorosRE}).
+Therefore, we have the following convergence result. \begin{cor} According to Theorem \ref{convergencethm}, the convergence of the sequences obtained by applying any of the LMMs \begin{itemize} \item AB$k$ (with $k\ge 2$ steps), \item AM$k$ (with $k \ge 2$ steps), or \item BDF$k$ (with $2\le k\le 6$ steps) \end{itemize} to problem \eqref{ODE} can be accelerated by using LMM-$\ell$GREs. \end{cor} These combined methods will be referred to as AB$k$-RGRE, AM$k$-RGRE, and BDF$k$-RGRE in general, and AB$k$-$\ell$GRE, AM$k$-$\ell$GRE, and BDF$k$-$\ell$GRE in particular (where $\ell$ is the number of RE applications appearing in $r_n^{[\ell]}(h)$).